rafmagana/dooby/README.md

 Of course it'd be shown in the TODAY section.

 #### :doing
-`xThe item tagged as **:doing** will be the *current item* and some commands will affect it or use it for specifying an item id.
+The item tagged as **:doing** will be the *current item* and some commands will affect it or use it without specifying an item id.

 Basic Usage
 -----------